fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-management.md

 ## Turn on SMS for a user

-The first step in enabling SMS for a user is to SMS-enable the user's phone number.
+To enable SMS in Teams for a user, you must turn on SMS for a user's phone number.

 In Teams admin center, navigate to the left side rail, select **Voice** > **Phone numbers** > **Numbers**, and then find and select the number for the user.
 In the contextual menu just above the list of phone numbers, select **Enable SMS**.